netjeff/youtube-hide-watched/README.md

 # How to Use

-The script adds a small button at the top of the page.
+The script adds a small button at the top of the page, see screenshot below.
 Pressing the button cycles through showing watched videos normally, then dimmed, then entirely hidden.

-The button remembers the most recent choice seperately for each of these areas of YouTube:
+The button keeps track of different areas of YouTube separately.
+This allows you to hide watched videos on the Subscriptions page, show watched as dimmed in the sidebar recommendations, and show watched normally on channel pages.
+Here are the areas that the button keeps track of:
 - Subscriptions page
 - Channel pages
 - Trending page
 - Recommendations sidebar when watching a video
 - Everywhere else

-The button is at the top of the page to right of the Search box.
+You will see the the button at the top of the page, to right of the Search box.

 ![screenshot](screenshot.png 'Screenshot')